 Some of us will be more affected by our early years than others.
 Through our background, environment and experiences, some of us will emotionally struggle.
-Our earlier experiences sadly shape who we are and how we go on to behave.
+Our earlier experiences shape who we are and how we go on to behave.

-I also believe that no matter how we’re born, or what our story is, our entrance and exit are the most important part, because together they tend to shape who we are and how others see us.
+I also believe that no matter how we’re born, or what our story is, our entrance and exit are the most important part, because together they shape who we are and how others see us.
 There is no excuse for the adverse impact we leave behind.
 We only have to pick up a newspaper or listen to the media hype to know how some of those stories end.

-And where we might also deal with deceit, it is still possible for us to live a moral life.
+And though we might also deal with deceit, it is still possible for us to live a moral life.
 Through my own personal insights, intuition and thoughts, I show how to become a more balanced, self-assured, independent and ultimately happier person.

 For any parent to leave a trail behind for their children to patch up isn’t the way, because that trail without personal intervention, can ultimately never be patched.